-The following graph compares the yearly percentage change in the cumulative total shareholder return of the Company, the Standard & Poor's (S & P) 500 Stock Index, and the S & P Publishing/Newspapers Index, in each case for the five years ending September 30, 2000 (with 1995 as the measurement point).
+The following graph compares the quarterly percentage change in the cumulative total shareholder return of the Company, the Standard & Poor's (S & P) 500 Stock Index, and the S & P Publishing/Newspapers Index, in each case for the five years ending September 30, 2001 (with September 30, 1996 as the measurement point).
 Total shareholder return is measured by dividing (a) the sum of (i) the cumulative amount of dividends declared for the measurement period, assuming dividend reinvestment and (ii) the difference between the issuer's share price at the end and the beginning of the measurement period, by (b) the share price at the beginning of the measurement period.